Chart Color Schemes

 Aldgate - Stirling hosts a notably older demographic compared to the national average

-The median age in Aldgate - Stirling is 44 years, which is notably higher than Greater Adelaide's average of 39 years and also exceeds the Australian median of 38 years.
-Compared to the Greater Adelaide average, the 45-54 age cohort is significantly over-represented at 15.0% locally, while the 25-34 age group is under-represented at 6.6%.
-Between the 2021 Census and the present, the 15 to 24 age group has increased from 11.3% to 13.2%, while the 75 to 84 cohort has grown from 5.6% to 7.5%.
-Conversely, the 5 to 14 age group has declined from 14.2% to 13.1%.
-Population forecasts for 2041 indicate substantial demographic changes in Aldgate - Stirling.
-The 85+ age cohort is projected to increase dramatically by 475 people (134%), from 355 to 831.
-The aging population trend is clear, with those aged 65 and above comprising 53% of the projected growth.
-Conversely, the 15 to 24 and 0 to 4 age cohorts are expected to experience population declines.
+The 44-year median age in Aldgate - Stirling notably exceeds Greater Adelaide's average of 39 and is similarly well above the Australian median of 38.
+Compared to the Greater Adelaide average, the 45 - 54 cohort is notably over-represented (15.0% locally), while 25 - 34 year-olds are under-represented (6.6%).
+Since the 2021 Census, the 15 to 24 age group has grown from 11.3% to 13.2% of the population, while the 75 to 84 cohort increased from 5.6% to 7.5%.
+Conversely, the 5 to 14 cohort has declined from 14.2% to 13.1%.
+Population forecasts for 2041 indicate substantial demographic changes for Aldgate - Stirling.
+The 85+ age cohort is projected to surge dramatically, expanding by 475 people (134%) from 355 to 831.
+The aging population dynamic is clear, with those 65+ comprising 53% of projected growth.
+Conversely, the 15 to 24 and 0 to 4 cohorts are expected to experience population declines.